TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 17/Ezekiel 17.2.md

 ---

-Son of man, put forth a riddle, and speak a parable unto the house of Israel;
+Son of man, put forth a riddle, and speak a parable to the house of Israel;